caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `timeouts`

-- **read_timeout** is a [duration value](/docs/conventions#durations) that sets how long to allow a read from a client's upload.
+- **read_body** is a [duration value](/docs/conventions#durations) that sets how long to allow a read from a client's upload.
 Setting this to a short, non-zero value can mitigate slowloris attacks, but may also affect legitimately slow clients.
 Defaults to no timeout.

-- **read_header_timeout** is a [duration value](/docs/conventions#durations) that sets how long to allow a read from a client's request headers.
+- **read_header** is a [duration value](/docs/conventions#durations) that sets how long to allow a read from a client's request headers.
 Defaults to no timeout.

-- **write_timeout** is a [duration value](/docs/conventions#durations) that sets how long to allow a write to a client.
+- **write** is a [duration value](/docs/conventions#durations) that sets how long to allow a write to a client.
 Note that setting this to a small value when serving large files may negatively affect legitimately slow clients.
 Defaults to no timeout.

-- **idle_timeout** is a [duration value](/docs/conventions#durations) that sets the maximum time to wait for the next request when keep-alives are enabled.
+- **idle** is a [duration value](/docs/conventions#durations) that sets the maximum time to wait for the next request when keep-alives are enabled.
 Defaults to 5 minutes to help avoid resource exhaustion.

 ##### `max_header_size`